 Team GB and Paralympic GB excelled at the London Games.
-A whopping tally of 185 medals across the two Games, 63 of them gold, saw us beaten only by China, the US and Russia.
+A whopping tally of 185 medals across the two games, 63 of them gold, saw us beaten only by China, the US and Russia.

 Usain Bolt guaranteed his place in world history.
-But who can forget the epic performances of Grainger, Simmonds, Hoy, Brownlee, Adams, Weir, Trott, Pendleton, Peacock, Farah, Ennis, Ainslie, Cockroft, Storey and so many more?
+But who can forget the epic performances of Grainger, Simmonds, Hoy, Brownlee, Adams, Weir, Trott, Pendleton, Peacock, Farah, Ennis, Ainslie, Cockroft, Storey, and so many more?

-OK, the footballers didn’t really shine, at Euro 2012 or the Olympics, but there was plenty more to cheer.
+OK, the footballers didn’t really shine at Euro 2012 or the Olympics, but there was plenty more to cheer.

-And the GamesMakers made us all proud to be British and to host what must surely be the greatest Olympics ever.
+And the GamesMakers made us all proud to be British and host what must surely be the greatest Olympics ever.